The Surface Duo gets the hardware right, but the software is still a work in progress | CNN Underscored

 Microsoft is also promising monthly updates to the Surface Duo to squash bugs and improve the experience.
 It’s needed; it’s a first-generation product, so a few hiccups should be expected.

-Powering the Surface Duo is a Qualcomm Snapdragon 855 Mobile Platform with 6GBs of RAM.
+Powering the Surface Duo is a Qualcomm Snapdragon 855 Mobile Platform with 6GB of RAM.
 It performs well with an array of applications that we’ve been running.
 Things aren’t as instant as on the Note 20 Ultra, but Slack, Outlook, Gmail, Edge, Facebook, Twitter, Chartbeat, Trello, TikTok, Amazon, Kindle, CNN, Chrome and countless others performed smoothly.
 We rarely encountered issues with app performance.

 There are a few instances where apps, particularly streaming ones like Netflix, running on one side will pause when you’re also using the right side.
 We’re hopeful that app developers will update apps to work on devices like the Duo.
 But that’s part of the uphill climb here.
 Microsoft and the Surface Team can update the gestures and core Android, in addition to its applications for the Duo, but many of the other optimizations fall on third-party developers.
 Patience will be required.

 And since there is no display on the front, you’ll feel the Duo vibrate or make noise with notifications, but you need to open it to see what’s going on.
 If you open the screen slightly, a Peek View will appear to show you the date and time, but it doesn’t do much for us.
-We found that the Fingerprint sensor on the side was quite responsive as well.
+We found that the fingerprint sensor on the side was quite responsive as well.
 It made it easy to unlock while unfolding the Duo and jump right in.

 When you have just one screen in use — a core example is when it’s folded — you do a two-finger tap to switch which display is turned on.
 Handy if you have them both folded back and want to switch between the left or right side.
-We had some noticeable slow downs in this area and hope a fix is coming.
-There can also be a small slow down when rotating the device or changing orientation (pro tip: make sure auto rotate is enabled).
+We had some noticeable slowdowns in this area and hope a fix is coming.
+There can also be a small slowdown when rotating the device or changing orientation.
+(Pro tip: Make sure auto-rotate is enabled.)

 The other mode — holding one screen flat and the other vertically with the Duo at a 90-degree angle — resembled a laptop and was terrific for responding to emails and writing content.